Department of English

 ENG 3346.
 Southwestern Studies II: Consequences of Region.

-The second of a two-course sequence in a broad interdisciplinary survey of geophysical, cultural, social, literary, and political history of the Southwest, emphasizing regional and ethnic expressions of culture in architecture, art, economics, law, literature, philosophy, politics, popular culture, religion, social science, and technology.
-(MULT) (WI).
+This course is the second of a two-course sequence in a broad interdisciplinary survey of the geophysical, cultural, social, literary, and political history of the Southwestern United States.
+It explores the impact on the continuing representation of the region of regional and ethnic expressions of culture in architecture, art, economics, law, literature, philosophy, politics, popular culture, religion, social science, and technology.
+As the second course in a two-course sequence, it builds on foundational concepts while expanding the scope and complexity of interdisciplinary inquiry and evaluating how regional factors influence cultural and historical developments.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.Course Attribute(s): Multicultural Content|Writing Intensive